Teriks/LibLSLCC/README.md

 Use this to display additional build options:

 	python build.py --help

-The quickest way to build all the Release mode binaries for each project is:
+The quickest way to build all the Release mode binaries for each project that will build on your platform is:

+	python build.py --only-release

+And to build just LibLSLCC:

-	python build.py --release-only
+	python build.py --only-liblslcc

 **clean.py** simply cleans all configurations/platforms of the build when you run it.